Control plane: Static routes

 Router configuration rules may contain static routes.
-A static route minimally has a destination address, a prefix length or subnet mask, and a definition where to send packets for the route.
+A static route minimally has a destination address, a prefix length or subnet mask, and a definition of where to send packets for the route.
 That definition can refer to a local interface on the router, or a next-hop address that could be on the far end of a subnet to which the router is connected.
 The next-hop address could also be on a subnet that is directly connected, and, before the router can determine if the static route is usable, it must do a recursive lookup of the next hop address in the local routing table.
 If the next-hop address is reachable, the static route is usable, but if the next-hop is unreachable, the route is ignored.

 Static routes also may have preference factors used to select the best static route to the same destination.
 One application is called a floating static route, where the static route is less preferred than a route from any routing protocol.
-The static route, which might use a dialup link or other slow medium, activates only when the dynamic routing protocol(s) cannot provide a route to the destination.
+The static route, which might use a dial-up link or other slow medium, activates only when the dynamic routing protocol(s) cannot provide a route to the destination.

-Static routes that are more preferred than any dynamic route also can be very useful, especially when using traffic engineering principles to make certain traffic go over a specific path with an engineered quality of service.
+Static routes that are more preferred than any dynamic route can also be very useful, especially when using traffic engineering principles to make certain traffic go over a specific path with an engineered quality of service.